forstmeier/gpsi/README.md

 ### Description

 <b>G</b>itHub <b>P</b>rojects <b>S</b>lack <b>I</b>ntegration (GPSI) -
-pronounced "jip-see" - hooks into your
-[GitHub Projects](https://help.github.com/articles/about-project-boards/)
-board(s) and sends alerts to the [Slack](https://slack.com/) channel(s) of your choice as your team moves issues cards across the kanban board.
+pronounced like the word "gypsy" - hooks into your [GitHub Projects](https://help.github.com/articles/about-project-boards/) board(s) and sends alerts to the [Slack](https://slack.com/) channel(s) of your choice as your team moves issues cards across the kanban board.